uiuc-sst/PTgen/README.md

 `run.sh settings_sample`

+If `run.sh` can't find the executable programs of OpenFST, Carmel, or Kaldi, it prompts you for their locations, and caches your answers in a new file `config.sh`, for future runs.

 If you encounter errors and fix them, you can save time by starting `run.sh` partway through: change `startstage` to one past the last completed stage.